Cities crack down on homeless encampments. Advocates say that’s not the answer

 “I hope this goes to the Supreme Court,” said Newsom, a former mayor of San Francisco, in a September interview with news outlet Politico.
 “And that’s a hell of a statement coming from a progressive Democrat.”

-Earlier this month, crews in Denver erected metal fencing as police officers called to residents to leave a sprawling downtown encampment.
-A bonfire blazed against temperatures in the teens and snow covered the ground.
+Earlier this month, crews in Denver erected metal fencing as police officers called to residents to leave an encampment covering several downtown blocks.
+A bonfire blazed against temperatures in the teens and snow covered the ground around tents.

 “The word ‘sweep’ that they use ... that’s kind of how it feels, like being swept like trash,” said David Sjoberg, 35.
 “I mean we’re not trash, we’re people.”